florenzthedev/DFT/README.md

 # DFT
-An implementation of the conventional Discrete Fourier Transform algorithm in C
+An implementation of the conventional Discrete Fourier Transform algorithm in C.

-Can be built by running `make`, requires a C99 compiler (not VC++).
-Run using `dft [filename]` where the file contains a list of complex numbers formatted as `[real],[imaginary]` with one per line.
-An example with a 3hz sine wave sampled at 8hz is in `3hz.csv`.
-The example input set from the Wikipedia page on the DFT is in `test.csv`.
+Can be compiled into a shared object file by running `make`, or it can be integrated into a larger project directly.
+The conventional DFT is an $O(n^2)$ algorithm and is not optimal for conventional use, this project exists for benchmark comparisons.